How to Qualify for Medicare and Medicaid

 What Is Medicaid?

-Medicaid is a joint federal and state program that provides health coverage for over 76 million Americans.
+Medicaid is a joint federal and state program that provides health coverage and medical services for over 76 million Americans.
 Medicaid was designed to cut health care costs for those with limited income.

 While Medicaid benefits vary by state, the United States Government mandates the following services by covered: